 In the fall of 2010, two breeding groups of cream legbars was imported into the United States by Greenfire Farms.
 Not only was Greenfire Farms the first to import this breed, we are the only source for unrelated cream legbars in the United States.
 A year later we imported additional cream legbars with complementary traits.
 The chicks we are now shipping are hatched from these three groups with the bulk of them coming from the imports that arrived in late 2011.
 These birds produce lots of sky blue eggs and are a hardy, disease-resistant flock.

 In 2012, we traveled to England and viewed the cream legbar flock curated by Jill Rees.
 Jill’s birds had significantly less of the chestnut color we saw in our first imports, and birds from her flock consistently win top ribbons in the major UK poultry shows including a first and second place at the National Poultry Show of Great Britain.
 In late 2013, we imported birds from Jill’s flock.
-The premium line of chicks of Jill’s chicks are now available.
+The premium line of Jill’s chicks are also now available.

 These groups of auto-sexing chickens form the nucleus of a potential revolution in the backyard flocks of America.
 For the first time backyard breeders in America have access to Punnett’s ingenious legacy, and given the American penchant for self-sufficiency and tinkering, the cream legbar opens for breeders a new vista of opportunity in this country.
 Like the color of the eggs themselves, that means only blue sky for the cream legbar.